ActiveRecord Migrations Cheatsheet

 # Postgres Types

-All Postgres Types:[https://github.com/rails/rails/blob/master/activerecord/lib/active_record/connection_adapters/postgresql_adapter.rb# L75-L116](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/connection_adapters/postgresql_adapter.rb# L75-L116)
+All Postgres types https://github.com/rails/rails/blob/master/activerecord/lib/active_record/connection_adapters/postgresql_adapter.rb#L75-L116

 # JSONB Fields